nashvail/blog/src/pages/blog/js-this-1/index.md

 - nash
 - nash vail
 path: "/blog/js-this-1"
-title: Let’s settle this - Part 1
+title: Let’s settle this - I
 description:
   Can’t we all relate to this?
 At some point ‘this’ has been a thing to think about for almost all JavaScript developers.
 For me, whenever…